Trans-dimensional Hamiltonian model selection and parameter estimation from sparse, noisy data: Results

 \subsubsection{Performance in sparse data limit}

-To evaluate the performance of our recovery method in the limit of sparse data, we varied the number of $\tau_j$ sampled from the coherence signals from a simulated spin bath of ten nuclear spins (Fig. \ref{fig:time_density}a).
-We then assessed whether the posterior distributions of the spin configurations (Fig. \ref{fig:time_density}b) and relative decoherence (Fig. \ref{fig:time_density}c) obtained from the hybrid algorithm described in Sec. \ref{subsec:hybrid_alg} successfully captured the simulated nuclear spin configurations and relative decoherence parameter $\lambda$.
-To ensure these results generalize across spin configurations, we analyzed the recovery rate for the hyperfine couplings, the detection rate for the number of spins, and the false positive rate for nuclear detection for 16 different simulated spin baths containing 5 to 20 spins, with a hyperfine magnitude greater than 5 kHz (Fig. \ref{fig:time_density}d).
+To evaluate the performance of our recovery method in the limit of sparse data, we vary the number of $\tau_j$ sampled from the coherence signals from a simulated spin bath of ten nuclear spins (Fig. \ref{fig:time_density}a).
+We then assess whether the posterior distributions of the spin configurations (Fig. \ref{fig:time_density}b) and relative decoherence (Fig. \ref{fig:time_density}c) obtained from the hybrid algorithm described in Sec. \ref{subsec:hybrid_alg} successfully capture the simulated nuclear spin configurations and relative decoherence parameter $\lambda$.
+To ensure these results generalize across spin configurations, we analyze the recovery rate for the hyperfine couplings, the detection rate for the number of spins, and the false positive rate for nuclear detection for 16 different simulated spin baths containing 5 to 20 spins, with a hyperfine magnitude greater than 5 kHz (Fig. \ref{fig:time_density}d).